Fellow Since 1994

 Club des Jeunes Aveugles Rehabilités du Cameroon

-This profile was prepared when Coco Mousa was elected to the Ashoka Fellowship in 1994.
+This description of Coco Mousa's work was prepared when Coco Mousa was elected to the Ashoka Fellowship in 1994.

 CoCo Bertin Mousa, who was born partially blind and lost all his sight by the age of fifteen, is building Cameroon's first association of blind people to provide mutual encouragement and support and to initiate an array of income generating and public education activities.